rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 export default message;
 {{< /highlight >}}

-Sequelize is used to define the model with its content (composed of `DataTypes` and optional configuration such as the `unique` flag for the username).
-Furthermore, the associate property is used to create relations between models.
-An user can have multiple Messages, but a Message belongs to only one user.
+Sequelize is used to define the model with its content (composed of `DataTypes` and optional configuration).
+Furthermore, additional methods can be added to shape the database interface and the associate property is used to create relations between models.
+An user can have multiple messages, but a Message belongs to only one user.
 You can dive deeper into these concepts in the {{% a_blank "Sequelize documentation" "http://docs.sequelizejs.com/" %}}.
 Next, in your *src/models/index.js* file, import and combine those models and resolve their associations using the Sequelize API:

 {{< highlight javascript >}}
 import Sequelize from 'sequelize';

-const sequelize = new Sequelize('chat', 'postgres', 'postgres', {
+const sequelize = new Sequelize( process.env.DATABASE,
+  process.env.DATABASE_USER,
+  process.env.DATABASE_PASSWORD,
+  {
     dialect: 'postgres',
-});
+  },
+);

 const models = {
   User: sequelize.import('./user'),